vishnu-m77/git-committed/README.md

-# Git Commit Automation with Backdated Commits
+# git commit automation with backdated commits

 A Python script that creates 1-3 commits per day from a specified start date to today, ensuring all commits are backdated with sequential timestamps.
 This is perfect for generating a realistic Git history or simulating daily contributions for a GitHub streak.